- Assistant Professor, Global Health

 - Transitioning from Pediatric to Adult HIV Care in Kenya

-Richardson BA, John-Stewart G, Atkinson C, Nduati R, Ásbjörnsdóttir K, Boeckh M, Overbaugh J, Emery V, Slyker JA.
+Richardson BA, John-Stewart G, Atkinson C, Nduati R, Ásbjörnsdóttir KH, Boeckh M, Overbaugh J, Emery V, Slyker JA.
+Vertical cytomegalovirus transmission from HIV-infected women randomized to formula feeding versus breastfeeding.
+J Infect Dis 2016; 213(6):992-8.